NoahZinsmeister/ERC-1484/README.md

 We propose that `Identities` be denominated by a `string` for user-friendliness instead of identifying individuals by an address.
 Identifying users by an address awkwardly provides added meaning to their owner address despite all `Associated Addresses` commonly identifying an individual.
 Further, it creates a more complicated user experience in passing their ID to a resolver or third-party.
 Currently, the only practical way for a user to identify themselves is to copy-and-paste their Ethereum address or to share a QR code.
 While QR codes are helpful, we do not feel that they should be the sole notion of user-friendliness by which a user may identify themselves.

 ### Address Management
 The address management function consists of trustlessly connecting multiple user-owned `Associated Addresses` to a user's `Identity`.
-It does not prescribe any special status to any given address, rather leaving this specification to identity applications built on top of the protocol - for instance, `management`, `action`, `claim` and `encryption` keys denominated in the ERC 725 standard.
+It does not prescribe any special status to any given identity-managing address, rather leaving this specification to identity applications built on top of the protocol - for instance, `management`, `action`, `claim` and `encryption` keys denominated in the ERC 725 standard.
 This allows a user to access common identity data from multiple wallets while still
 - retaining flexibility to interact with contracts outside of their core identity pseudonymously
 - taking advantage of address-specific permissions established at the application layer of a user's identity.